Web Analytics Made Easy -

 The second issue concerns the participant pool in Caviola et al.’s studies.
 In studies 1a-c, the participants were recruited in the United States via the crowdsourcing platform MTurk (Caviola et al., 2022, 4, 6, 7).
 The total number of participants was approximately 1,000—a figure comparable to the average national sample size in the Gallup World Poll (Helliwell et al., 2023, 32).
 While data from a single country can yield insights of broader relevance, the United States does not represent the global average: it consistently ranks among the happiest countries in the world (Helliwell et al., 2012, 30).
 Moreover, participants recruited via crowdsourcing platforms tend to be younger and more educated than average.
 Occupying relatively secure and comfortable circumstances, they may be psychologically prone to underestimating the intensity of suffering in distant others (Nordgren et al., 2011).
 The asymmetry factors reported by Caviola et al. may therefore represent a conservative lower bound.
 A cross-national study with a more representative participant pool would be a logical next step to investigate this thesis.

 This raises a methodological question: should population-ethical studies privilege the intuitions of highly empathetic and experienced individuals?
 Historical debates suggest caution.
-Philosophers who emphasized the moral weight of suffering—such as Buddha and Schopenhauer—were plausibly both empathetic and experienced.
+Philosophers who emphasized the weight of suffering—such as Buddha and Schopenhauer—were plausibly both empathetic and experienced.
 Yet their views were often dismissed as pessimistic, overly risk-averse, or even irrational.
 For broader acceptance, population-ethical research must therefore engage with folk intuitions, even if these intuitions yield more conservative asymmetry estimates.

 Acknowledgment

-I would like to thank Magnus Vinding for his helpful comments and suggestions on an earlier version of this paper.
+I would like to thank Magnus Vinding for his helpful comments and suggestions on an earlier version of

 Notes